johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-automate-zone-cuts-via-ddns-00.md

 `Send a NOTIFY(CSYNC) to csync-scanner.parent. on port 5301`

-# How to Locate the Target for a DDNS Update.
+# Locating the Target for a DDNS Update.

 This document proposes the definition of a new {scheme} for the same record that is used for generalized NOTIFY.
 Scheme=2 is here defined